JacobWeinbren/Israel-Data/README.md

 - `scripts/geocode_arcgis.py` and `scripts/geocode_google.py` take `scripts/key.py` (in `.gitignore`) and run a process function.
 The function takes the address and returns a latitude and longitude in Israel.
   - `scripts/geocode_test.py` tests this script works
 - `scripts/variables.py` includes variables common the geocoding scripts

+### Map creation

+The scripts create a `geojson` hexagonal map, containing all knesset election data, that can be served on a web server.

 ## Notes